 This evaluation has made a strong case that program influence is evident.
-The importance of the program in facilitating savings is reflected in the fact that 28 of the 35 participants (82%) have decided to participate in Cycle 2 of SEM program suggests that the cultural change that has occurred thus far will be maintained and likely increase over the next two years.
+The importance of the program in facilitating savings is reflected in the fact that 28 of the 35 participants (82%) have decided to participate in Cycle 2 of the SEM program which suggests that the cultural change that has occurred thus far will be maintained and likely increase over the next two years.